By Priyansh Jun. 03, 2019

 Like he once said, “If you get up in the morning and the first hour is bad, does that mean you go back to bed?
 No, it means let’s try another one.”

 So, what is the road ahead for Klopp and Liverpool?
 For the latter, retaining the manager’s services for a long time to come is of utmost importance.
 Klopp spent seven seasons each at Mainz and Dortmund before embarking on a new challenge.
-He will complete four years this October, so there is time.
+He’s already been at Liverpool nearly five years.

-For Klopp, anyway, the job is far from done.
-Until Liverpool win a league title again, the club’s history is going to hang around its neck like an albatross.
-It will be his next challenge, one for which he is fully equipped.
-Klopp is already held in the highest esteem by his contemporaries; it would be nigh impossible to make a list of the best coaches in the world without naming the German.
+For Klopp, anyway, the job is done.
+He is already held in the highest esteem by his contemporaries — it would be nigh impossible to make a list of the best coaches in the world without naming the German.
 The absence of silverware at Liverpool had tended to separate him from the likes of Pep Guardiola, Jose Mourinho, Massimiliano Allegri, among others.
 Not anymore.

-By bringing the trophy coveted by every club in Europe to Anfield, Klopp has embellished Liverpool’s stature.
+By bringing home the coveted title to Anfield after 30 years of it evading them, Klopp has embellished Liverpool’s stature.
 There is good reason to believe that he and the club will not stop here.
 Liverpool is finally shaking off the weight of its illustrious past.
 Winning is likely to be the new normal with “The Normal One” in charge.

 Priyansh is an independent writer in New Delhi, looking for the intersections between sport, politics, and culture.
 His keen interest in sociology comes handy.
 When not working, he is busy preparing himself to work.
 He tweets @Privaricate.